amanmehndiratta25/seng371project2/README.md

 ![](http://i.imgur.com/8Em3gcb.png)

-When you click the "submit" button, the the data will be put into a chart for your viewing pleasure.
+When you click the "submit" button, the data will be put into a chart for your viewing pleasure.

 Results
 -----